mayer79/gcd/README.md

 - `gcd()`: greatest common divisor of two numbers.
 - `lcm()`: least common multiple of two numbers.

-The main purpose of this repo is to show how to build a maximally simple R package:
+The **main purpose** of this repo is to show how to **build a simple R package**:

-1. Put all functions into one or more R scripts in folder "R".
+1. Put all functions into one or more R scripts in folder "R"
 2. Document them with Roxygen
 3. Go through script "packaging.R"